Quarantine hotels: What you need to know

 No. Those booked into a quarantine hotel can only fly into Heathrow, Gatwick, London City, Birmingham and Farnborough airports.

-Those with pre-existing bookings to a different port of entry on or after February 15 must change it to one of the above.
+Those with pre-existing bookings to a different port of entry must change it to one of the above.

-People who fail to do this could face a fine of up to £10,000.
+People who fail to do this face a fine of up to £10,000.

 – What happens when I arrive?